In today’s Art Blogmas, I’m sharing one of my favourite winter paintings with you – Hendrick Avercamp’s Winter Landscape with Ice Skaters.

 Avercamp is using a bit of muted colours to show the depth of space.
 And soft grey and ocher to paint the light of a winter day.
 He’s also depicting the frozen river, something quite typical for the 17th-century winter in the Netherlands.

 However, his focus on this winter landscape isn’t nature itself, but rather the people ice skating.
 He’s showing people from all kinds of different backgrounds – from rich to poor.
-Some of them are enjoying ice skating and some fun winter activities.
+Some of them are enjoying ice skating and fun winter activities.
 We can also recognise them by the nice clothes they’re wearing.

 On the other hand, Avercamp is also showing people who are just trying to survive the harsh winter.
 Many boats got stuck in a frozen river, and we can see fishermen who are trying to move them.